 |5 Points||Donated Property|

-*Approved applications will be required to show evidence of long-term retention: five years for owner-occupied projects and 15 years for rental projects.
+*Approved applications will be required to show evidence of long-term retention: five years for owner-occupied projects that involve a home purchase and 15 years for rental projects.